godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/Magical/Meta-Magic.md

 > [!note]+ ##### Shape Spell ##### ○
 > [[Spellshape]], [[Manipulate]], [[Auditory]]
 >- - -
 > You use additional mana to impose alterations on the next spell you cast.
-Pick any amount of spellforms you know who’s spellform value equals the Rank of the spell you plan on casting.
+Pick any amount of spellforms you know who’s total spellform value is equal to or below the Rank of the spell you plan on casting.
 You may then choose to spend additional mana equal to the total spellform value *or* attempt a **Meta-Magic** check with a difficulty penalty equal to the total spellform value.

 - - -
 # Perks